Australian Coffee Hawk Moth

 The species is found in:

-The eggs are spherical and green.
+The eggs are oval and pale green, with a diameter of about 1.2 mm.
 They are laid randomly, usually singly, often under leaves and on buds of a foodplant.

 The adult moth is easily confused with Cephonodes cunninghami, with the main superficial differences being several tiny spikes (rather than a single large spike) at the distal end of the fore-tibia, and a white (rather than pale yellow) underside to the thorax.